tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 We recommend:

-- Limit tier creation permissions to Admin users only (`tigera-network-admin`); creating and reordering tiers affects your policy processing workflow
+- Limit tier creation permissions to Admin users only; creating and reordering tiers affects your policy processing workflow

 - Limit full CRUD operations on tiers and policy management to select Admin users

 - Review your policy processing whenever you add/reorder tiers

-  For example, you may need to add new Pass action rules to policies before or after the new tier.
+  For example, you may need to update Pass action rules to policies before or after the new tier.
 Intervening tiers may require changes to policies before and after, depending on the endpoints.

-- Use the [staged network policy]({{site.baseurl}}/security/policy-lifecycle/) feature to eliminate any cluster/network outage caused by introducing new policies.
-You can preview the new policy and see its effect in action before enforcing it.
+- Use the **policy preview** feature to see effects of policy in action before enforcing it, and use the **staged network policy** feature to test the entire tier workflow before pushing it to production

 ### Above and beyond

 - For details on using RBAC for fine-grained access to tiers and policies, see [Configure RBAC for tiered policies]({{site.baseurl}}/security/rbac-tiered-policies).